zooniverse/PRN-maps-api/README.md

 0. Raw classification data is collated and archived to a known s3 path
 0. IBCC code is run over the collated data and with all the layer results published to known s3 paths

-This API will fetch the event information stored in known s3 locations.
+This API will fetch the event information stored in known s3 locations and returned as JSON data.

 This information will be used by the mapping UI interface https://github.com/zooniverse/prn-maps for visualizing the results of tPRN event

 # Routes

 `/events`
-  + List all known tPRN event manifests available in s3
+  + List all known tPRN event manifests available in s3, including the manifest name & path

-`/events/${event_name}`
+`/manifests/${event_name}`
-  + Show the JSON manifest metadata for the known event
+  + Show the manifest metadata for a known event name

+`/layers/${event_name}`
+  + Show the layers

 # Get started